igemsoftware2017/NCTU_Formosa/README.md

-# NCTU_Formosa
+# NCTU_Formosa2017
-This is a software code about NCTU_Formosa
+This is a software code about NCTU_Formosa2017

 #It contain three files , they are predict model,database,and IoT.
 The description of files is as follows.